NaviServer Programmable Web Server

 ns_conn contentsentlength ?bytes?

-Returns or sets the specified number of bytes in the content to be sent.
+Queries or sets the number of bytes of content that have been sent.

 ns_conn copy offset length channelId

-Copies number of bytes from the current connection string data to a Tcl channel.
-The arguments offset and length denote an offset in this string and the length to be copied.
-If no string data is provided, an exception is raised.
+Copies a specified number of bytes from the connection’s buffered data to a Tcl channel.
+The offset and length parameters define the starting position and the number of bytes to copy.

 ns_conn currentaddr

-Returns the local IP address (IPv4 or IPv6) of the current connection (the destination IP address of the current socket).
+Returns the local IP address (IPv4 or IPv6) of the current connection (i.e. the destination address of the socket).

 ns_conn currentport

-Returns the local port of the current connection (the destination port of the current socket).
+Returns the local port (i.e. the destination port of the socket) for the current connection.

 ns_conn details

-Returns a dict with driver specific details concerning the current connection.
-For all requests, the dict includes the current IP address, its type, whether it is public and configured to be trusted, and whether the connection comes via a reverse proxy (proxied).
-For HTTPS connections, the result includes the negotiated protocol sslversion, cipher, and the servername (as provided via SNI).
+Returns a dict containing driver-specific details for the current connection.
+This dict typically includes the local IP address, its type (IPv4/IPv6), whether it is public or trusted, and whether the connection is proxied.
+For HTTPS connections, additional fields such as sslversion, cipher, and servername (as provided via SNI) are included.

 ns_conn driver

-Returns the name of the module (nssock or nsssl) that is acting as the communications driver for this connection.
+Returns the name of the module (e.g., nssock or nsssl) acting as the communications driver for this connection.

 ns_conn encoding ?encoding?